The Cheeks of Surry/Yadkin

 A man named Samuel CHEEK married Nancy ELRODE (ELROD) on Mar.
 22, 1802, in Surry County, NC, with bondsman Jacob ELRODE.
 Samuel's relationship to the other Cheek families in Surry County is unknown.
 Samuel Cheek served as bondsman for the marriage of William ALLEN and Fanny CHEEK in Wilkes County, NC, sometime around 1810 (there is no date on the marriage bond).

-of Salem, Stokes County, NC, dated June 14, 1806.
-(Note, the city of Salem is now in Forsyth County, NC.)
+Samuel Cheek is mentioned in the will of Adam ELROD of Salem, NC, (then in Stokes County, now Forsyth County), dated June 14, 1806.
 Adam Elrod was obviously not a fan of his son-in-law.
 He left him only one dollar, and directed that Samuel's minor son William CHEEK be raised by Abraham ELROD.
 Samuel's wife Nancy Elrod must have died (she is not named in the will) and her son William Cheek was living with her parents.
 The Elrods were members of the German Protestant sect known as the Moravians, who came to North Carolina from Pennsylvania in the 1750's and founded the Wachovia settlement.
 There are no further records of Samuel Cheek or his son William Cheek in Stokes County.

 Wilkes County, NC

 Henderson Cheek and Juda Anne BAGLEY (or BAGBY) posted a marriage bond in Wilkes County, NC, on Sept.
 29, 1827, with Jonathan OSBURN [OSBORNE] as bondsman.
 They are listed in the 1830 census of Wilkes County, in a household consisting of one white male 20-29, one white female 20-29, and one white female under 5.
 Based on their neighbors, they were living in the Swan Creek area of Wilkes County, which is south of the Yadkin River (nowhere near the land on the "dividing ridge" that William "of London" Cheek purchased in 1799).
-Henderson's name appears in the 1830 census immediately after Joseph YOUNGER who is known to have owned a mill on Swan Creek, later called Bagley's Mill.
+Henderson Cheek's name appears in the 1830 census immediately after Joseph YOUNGER who is known to have owned a mill on Swan Creek, later called Bagley's Mill.
 (See Wilkes County Heritage (Wilkes Gen. Society, 1982), Vol. 1, p.476.)
-By 1860, however, Henderson and his family had moved to Traphill, which is in the Blue Ridge Mountains in northern Wilkes County.
-Henderson is identified as a Baptist minister in the census records from 1860 through 1880.
+By 1860, however, Henderson Cheek and his family had moved to Traphill, which is in the Blue Ridge Mountains in northern Wilkes County.
+Henderson Cheek is identified as a Baptist minister in the census records from 1860 through 1880.

 More Information: